sumeetdas/fuml/README.md

     * `map`
     * `list`

-    So, the following would result in an error:
+    So, the following would result in a compilation error:
     ```fuml
     <schema>